The state of AI today

 Although this sounds straightforward, the resulting AIs are incredibly complex, and able to do things far beyond what they were trained to do.
 As an important example, large language models (LLMs) such as OpenAI’s GPT4 and Anthropic’s Claude are trained only to predict the next few characters in text, over a huge portion of the internet and books available.
 Yet from that apparently simple prediction task emerged wild capabilities, such as being able to tell jokes, analyze complex legal documents, and write software.

 These capabilities are “grown” in the sense that they are not built deliberately into the model by programmers, but rather emerge from patterns in large amounts of data.
-This present two significant consequences:
+This presents two significant consequences:

 • We don’t need understanding to grow powerful AI.
 Deep learning unlocked the current AI scaling paradigm, in which AI progress is constrained by resources rather than insights.
 Programmers don’t need to come up with clever new solutions themselves.
 Instead, they can use the same deep learning algorithms over and over, simply feeding in more high quality data to larger systems.3